nogibjj/IndividualProject2-rust-_ShiyueZhou/README.md

 - **Delete**: Removes entries from the database.

 ## 4. Optimized Rust Binary
-A GitLab CI/CD workflow is configured to build an optimized Rust binary.
+A Github CI/CD workflow is configured to build an optimized Rust binary.
 Compiled in release mode, this binary provides high performance and is available as an artifact for download, allowing efficient execution on various systems.

 ## 5. GitHub CI/CD Workflow
 The project includes a GitHub Actions workflow for automation of essential development tasks, enhancing code quality and reliability: